Panic Attacks During – Can Pregnancy Hormones Cause Anxiety and Panic Attacks

 If you a lot of anxiety and panic, your doctor may recommend cutting caffeine out of your diet entirely.
 Caffeine is a stimulant that flows through the mother’s bloodstream and into the baby’s.
 It’s possible for the baby to feel stressed when the mother does.

-Avoid taking killers or other types of medicine unless your doctor approves it.
+Avoid taking pain killers or other types of unless your doctor approves it.
 Remember, everything that enters your bloodstream will also enter the baby’s bloodstream.
 So, if you’re not sure whether or not a medication is safe, be sure to ask your doctor before taking it.

 Make sure to do something that you enjoy every day, even if it’s something small.
 This could be taking a long soak in the tub, going on a shopping trip, or anything else that makes you feel good.
-Making time for things that make you happy will help you and de-stress.
+Making for things that make you happy will help you relax and de-stress.

 If you follow these guidelines, you can avoid anxiety and panic.
 Pregnancy is normal, and women experience it every day.
 You might need to learn some techniques to help you through the hormone changes, but when you see your baby, you’ll know it was all worth it.